tamagokun/rackem/README.md

 ## rackem

-rackem is a tool for running Rack'em applications without the need for a web server.
-This makes developing Rack applications with PHP a breeze.
+rackem is a HTTP server for running Rack'em applications.
+This makes developing PHP applications a breeze.

 Provide rackem your main application script, and you are good to go: